carlfre/FYS-STK3155-project-1/README.md

 ## Folder structure:
 --------------------------
 /notebooks:
-  "Some problems explored with jupyter notebooks in an early stage of the project"
+  Some problems explored with jupyter notebooks in an early stage of the project

 /plots

-  "Different plots created thought the work on this project"
+  Different plots created thought the work on this project

   /other_plots
     "Final plots used in report, note most of theese where created with snip_tools after plt.show() in franke_analysis.py and terraindata_analysis.py"

   /plots_report

-    "plots created when solving each problem seperatelly, not relevant for the report"
+    plots created when solving each problem seperatelly, not relevant for the report

     /oppgave_d